 After each classroom session, all the students across the UK come together in lively online discussions, and receive feedback from inspiring experts.

-This sample scheme of work is about fake news and its impact on democracy.
+This sample scheme of work is about gender equality and whether this is just an issue for women.

 This sample scheme of work includes: